clovisdanielcosta/api-criptomoedas/README.md

 ## :computer: Installation

-  1. Clone this repository in the folder that you want and run index.html on your browser:
+  1. Clone this repository in the folder that you want:

   `$ git clone https://github.com/clovisdanielcosta/netflix-interface.git`